GuildOfWeavers/distaff/docs/assembly.md

 If we consider leaf `c`, Merkle authentication path for this leaf would be: [`d`, `ab`], and the root of this path would be `abcd`.
 To compute this root in Distaff VM we can use `mpath` instruction like so:

 1. First, we need to put two elements representing leaf `c` onto the stack.
-2. Then, we need to execute `mpath.3` operation.
+2. Then, we need to execute `mpath.3` instruction.
 We set the parameter to `3` because the depth of our Merkle tree is 3.
 3. The result of the operation will be the value of `abcd` sitting in the top two registers of the stack.

 For the above to work, we also need to populate input tapes `A` and `B` with additional data.
 Specifically, these tapes should contain: